-- (A) Who is authorized to make the initial determination pursuant to paragraph (c)(7) of this section, in the case of a record which is not located for any reason, or - (B) Who determines any portion of the requested record to be exempt from disclosure; or - (ii) On a case-by-case basis in accordance with this subdivision by any Internal Revenue Service official who is authorized to make the initial determination pursuant to paragraph (c)(7) of this section, provided such waiver or reduction has been requested in writing.
-Fees will be waived or reduced by such official when it is determined that disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of the operations or activities of the Internal Revenue Service and is not primarily in the commercial interest of the requester.
-Such officials shall consider several factors, including, but not limited to, those set forth below, in determining requests for waiver or reduction of fees- - (A) Whether the subject of the releasable records concerns the agency's operations or activities; - (B) Whether the releasable records are likely to contribute to an understanding of the agency's operations or activities: - (C) Whether the releasable records are likely to contribute to the general public's understanding of the agency's operations or activities (e.g., how will the requester convey the information to the general public); - (D) The significance of the contribution to the general public's understanding of the agency's operations or activities (e.g., is the information contained in the releasable records already available to the general public);

-- (E) The existence and magnitude of the requester's commercial interest, as term is used in paragraph (f)(3)(i)(A)of this section. furthered by the releasable records; - (F) Whether the magnitude of the requester's commercial interest is sufficiently large in comparison to the general public's interest. - (iii) Requesters asking for reduction or waiver of fees must state the reasons why they believe disclosure meets the standards set forth in paragraph (f)(2)(ii) of this section. - (iv) Requesters who base their request for reduction or waiver of fees solely on the basis of their indigency will not be entitled to a reduction or waiver of fees. - (v) Normally, no charge will be made for providing records to Federal, state, or foreign governments, international governmental organizations, or local governmental agencies or offices thereof.
-The initial request for waiver or reduction of fees should be addressed to the official of the Internal Revenue Service to whose office the request for disclosure is delivered pursuant to paragraph (c)(3)(iii) of this section.
-Appeals from denials of requests for waiver or reduction of fees shall be decided by the Commissioner in accordance with the criteria set forth in subdivision (iii) of this subparagraph.
-Appeals shall be addressed in writing to the Office of the Commissioner within 35 days of the denial of the initial request for waiver or reduction and shall be decided promptly.
-See paragraph (c)(8) of this section for the appropriate address.
-Upon receipt of the determination on appeal to deny a request for waiver of fees, the requester may initiate an action in U.S. district court to review the request for waiver of fees.
-In such actions, the courts will consider the matter de novo, except that the court's review of the matter shall be limited to the record before the Internal Revenue Service official to whose office the request for waiver is delivered.
-Upon receipt of the determination on appeal to deny a request for reduction of fees, the requester may initiate an action in U.S. district court to review the request for reduction of fees.
-In such actions, the courts will consider the matter under the arbitrary and capricious standard.
+- (A) Whether the subject of the releasable records concerns the agency's operations or activities; - (B) Whether the releasable records are likely to contribute to an understanding of the agency's operations or activities; - (C) Whether the releasable records are likely to contribute to the general public's understanding of the agency's operations or activities (e.g., how will the requester convey the information to the general public); - (D) The significance of the contribution to the general public's understanding of the agency's operations or activities (e.g., is the information contained in the releasable records already available to the general public): - (E) The existence and magnitude of the requester's commercial interest, as that term is used in paragraph (f)(3)(i)(A) of this section, being furthered by the releasable records; and - (F) Whether the magnitude of the requester's commercial interest is sufficiently large in comparison to the general public's interest. - (ii) Requesters asking for reduction or waiver of fees must state the reasons why they believe disclosure meets the standards set forth in paragraph (f)(2)(ii) of this section in a written request signed by the requester. - (iii) The indigence of the requester shall not be considered as a factor to determine if the requester is entitled to a reduction or waiver of fees. - (iv) Normally, no charge shall be made for providing records to federal, state, local, or foreign governments, or agencies or offices thereof, or international governmental organizations. - (v) The initial request for waiver or reduction of fees shall be addressed to the official of the IRS to whose office the request for disclosure is delivered pursuant to paragraph (c)(4)(i)(C) of this section.
+Appeals from denials of requests for waiver or reduction of fees shall be decided by the Commissioner's delegate in accordance with the criteria set forth in paragraph (f)(2)(ii) of this section.
+Appeals shall be received by the Commissioner's delegate within 35 days of the date of the letter of notification denying the initial request for waiver or reduction and shall be decided promptly.
+See paragraph (c)(10)(ii)(B) of this section for the appropriate address.
+Upon receipt of the determination on appeal to deny a request for waiver of fees, the requester may initiate an action in a United States district court to review the request for waiver of fees.
+In such action, the court shall consider the matter de novo, except that the court's review of the matter shall be limited to the record before the IRS official to whose office the request for waiver is delivered.
+In such action, the court shall consider the matter under the arbitrary and capricious standard.